-When you register a company or Limited Liability Partnership, you must include a service address for each director, secretary, subscriber (shareholder/guarantor), person with significant control (PSC), and LLP member.
-Service addresses are displayed on public record at Companies House.
-The service address of each individual will be the contact/mailing address where he or she receives official correspondence and legal notices from Companies House, HMRC, the courts, and also any other government agencies who may need to make contact.
+When you register a company or limited liability partnership, you must include a service address for each director, secretary, subscriber (shareholder/guarantor), person with significant control (PSC), and LLP member.
+The nominated address will serve as the individual’s statutory contact address for the delivery of official correspondence and legal notices from Companies House, HMRC, the courts, and other government agencies.

 Do I need a service address?

-If you are a company director, secretary, subscriber, person with significant controls (PSC) or LLP member, you are legally required to have a service address to enable the delivery of official government mail from Companies House, HMRC and other official bodies in relation to your role in the company.
-You must provide this information when you join the company or LLP, either when it is set up or at some point after incorporation.
+If you are a company director, secretary, subscriber, person with significant control, or LLP member, you are legally required to have a service address to enable the delivery of official government mail in relation to your role in the company.
+You must provide this information when you join the company or LLP, whether that is during incorporation or afterward.

-Shareholders (of companies limited by shares) and guarantors (of companies limited by guarantee) only have to provide a service address to Companies House if they become members during the company registration process, or if they are also PSCs in the company.
-In all other instances, there is no need for shareholders and guarantors to provide any address information.
+Shareholders (of companies limited by shares) and guarantors (of companies limited by guarantee) only have to provide a service address to Companies House if they become members during the company registration process or if they are also PSCs in the company.
+In all other instances, there is no need for members to provide any address information.

 What type of address can I use as a service address?

 You can use almost any type of address you want.
-This can include a non-UK address, as long as you have permission from the owner (if that’s not you) and it is a physical postal address that can be easily accessed during normal business hours and where mail can be signed for when required.
+This can include a non-UK address, as long as you are authorised to use it and it is a physical postal address that can be easily accessed during normal business hours and where mail can be signed for when required.
 PO Box Numbers are therefore unsuitable.

-You may use your home address, business premises, the company’s registered office address, your accountant’s or solicitor’s office, or a professional service address or virtual office from a company formation agent or address provider.
+You may use your home address, business premises, the company’s registered office address, your accountant’s or solicitor’s office, or a professional service address, or a virtual office from a company formation agent or address provider.

 While you can use your home as this address, it is advisable to use a non-residential address where possible.
 This is because your service address will be available to the public.
-A non-residential address will enable you to protect the privacy of you and your family.
-Which can help you avoid unsolicited marketing mail being delivered to your home, and create a more impressive professional image.
+A commercial address will enable you to protect your own privacy and that of your family, which can help you avoid unsolicited marketing mail being delivered to your home.
+It will also create a more credible and impressive professional image.